peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Return Value:</b>

-If the "charset" parameter is present and non-empty, returns the result of the Encodings.ResolveAliasForEmail method for that parameter, except that the result's basic upper-case letters A to Z (U+0041 to U+005A) are converted to lower case.
+If the "charset" parameter is present and nonempty, returns the result of the Encodings.ResolveAliasForEmail method for that parameter, except that the result's basic uppercase letters A to Z (U+0041 to U+005A) are converted to lowercase.
 If the "charset" parameter is empty, returns the empty string.
-If the "charset" parameter is absent, returns the default value, if any, for that parameter given the media type (e.g., "us-ascii" if the media type is "text/plain"; see RFC2046), or the empty string if there is none.
+If the "charset" parameter is absent, returns the default value, if any, for that parameter given the media type (for example, "us-ascii" if the media type is "text/plain"; see RFC2046), or the empty string if there is none.

 <a id="GetHashCode"></a>
 ### GetHashCode